Occupational Therapy

 7. Make a Sensory Bin

-Fill a large bin with rice, beans, or kinetic sand.
-Digging, scooping, and pouring give both tactile and proprioceptive feedback.
+Fill a large plastic bin with rice, dried beans, kinetic sand, water beads, or even pasta.
+Add scoops, cups, and small toys.
+Digging, pouring, and burying objects gives both tactile (touch) and proprioceptive (pressure) feedback.

 8. Provide Fidget Tools